Office of Academic and Student Affairs

-Academic and Students Affairs Commission aims at improving the student experience at NDSU.
-The ASA Commissioner addresses the concerns of the Student Body and gives input to University committees on students’ views and opinions.
-The ASA Commissioner must respond appropriately to student concerns relating to both academic and student affairs.
-The ASA Commissioner is tasked with appointing students to committees as well as organizing a commission that meets on a weekly basis.
-Some of the various tasks ASA has done in the past include Bison Pride Friday, The NDSU Student Discount Card, Holiday Lighting, and many more.
-The Commission has written legislation on Advising and general education models.
-The best part of ASA Commissioner is you can work on whatever you deem important to Academic and Student Affairs.
+The Academic and Students Affairs (ASA) Commission aims to improve the student experience at NDSU.
+The executive commissioner addresses the concerns of the student body and gives input to university committees on students’ views and opinions.
+The commissioner also appoints students to various committees around campus to give a voice to the students.
+The Academic and Student Affairs commissioner must respond appropriately to student concerns relating to both academic and student affairs.
+Sometimes a program is developed to address those concerns.
+Some of the various programs the commission has done in the past include Bison Pride Friday, the NDSU Student Discount Card, holiday lighting and other influential programs to better campus.
+The commission has written legislation on advising and general education models.
+The best part of the Academic and Student Affairs Commission is you can work on whatever you deem important to academic and student affairs.

 About the ASA Executive Commissioner